 Get a handle on how some design elements and well placed balcony decoration can take your balcony from boring to great.

 Back when we rented an apartment, we didn’t have a lot of money.
-My husband was in grad school, and I struggled to find permanent work in my field, so I did a lot of temp office work.
+My husband was in grad school, and I couldn’t find permanent work in my field, so I did a lot of temp office work.
+We didn’t have any money to put towards decorating.

 We had a balcony, but it only had two chairs, a grill and a rather pathetic tomato plant to “decorate” it.
 But now, in the age of Pinterest, there’s no reason you should settle for such a boring balcony.
 There is so much inspiration out there!